kothurisindhu2000/Vehicle-Service-Inventory-Management/README.md

 # Vehicle-Service-Inventory-Management

-# Installation requirements
+## Installation requirements
- >> pip install MySQL-connector-python
+ --pip install MySQL-connector-python
- >> pip install tkcalendar
+ --pip install tkcalendar

-# To start:
+### To start:
   Run the /dist/Login.exe to start the project.
 Or
   Run the Login.py to start the project.